 The thesis represents the culmination of the student's work in a master's degree program at the College of Arts, Humanities, and Social Sciences.
-Completing the thesis demonstrates that the student can work independently, integrate discipline-specific information, and respond to feedback.
+Completing the thesis demonstrates that the student can integrate discipline-specific information and respond to feedback.
 The student must register for 18 credits of graduate coursework before taking master's thesis courses.
 The student must complete 6 credits of thesis coursework (at 3 credits per semester) to meet degree requirements.

-If a student has not successfully defended his/her thesis after completing 6 credits of thesis coursework, the student must remain enrolled in a 3-credit thesis course for each additional semester during which he/she is working on the thesis, including the semester of defense.
-During this time, the student must maintain active status in the degree program.
-Students may complete a maximum of 12 credit hours of thesis work.
+If a student has not successfully defended the thesis after completing 6 credits of thesis coursework, the student must remain enrolled in a 3-credit thesis course for each subsequent semester (summer is not required), including the semester of defense.
+Students may complete a maximum of 12 thesis credits.